gitpan/URL-Normalize/README.md

 ## remove\_fragment()

 Removes fragments from the URL.
-This is dangerous, as lot of AJAX-ified applications uses this part.

 Example: